Topeemma/Topeemma/README.md

 ## 📊 Projects Highlights

 - **Nutrigenomics-Based Feed Optimization**
-  Developed AI-driven models to enhance livestock nutrient absorption and protein yield.
+  Developing models to enhance livestock nutrient absorption and protein yield, shaping the future of feed formulation.
+Seeking collaboration with the feed industry for innovation in precision nutrition.

 - **Agricultural Product Distribution Forecasting**
   Built machine learning models to optimize supply chains and reduce food waste.